Data Protection – GDPR

 Alps was developed to support schools and colleges, and groups of schools to drive performance improvement through good use of data.
 Protecting the sensitive data schools and colleges choose to send to us is a top priority.

-At Alps we have now updated our systems and terms and conditions in line with the General Data Protection Regulation (“GDPR”) to ensure that we can carry on supporting schools and colleges.
+At Alps we updated our systems and terms and conditions in line with the General Data Protection Regulation (“GDPR”) to ensure that we could carry on supporting schools and colleges.

-We will keep you informed of any updates to our data protection documents or systems, if the Government guidance on how to apply GDPR, which is still being developed, requires us to change these further.
+Our data protection compliance is continuous and is regularly reviewed.
+We will keep you informed of any updates to our data protection documents or systems, if the Government guidance on how to apply GDPR, which is still being developed, or any case law requires us to change these further.

 Site Terms and Conditions